kinfungchan/multi-time-step-integration/README.md

 ## Running from Notebooks
-For those who prefer the use of Jupyter Notebooks, or would like to delve further into the equations of the algorithms, a Notebooks folder has been created that repeats the same functionality
+For those who prefer the use of Jupyter Notebooks, or would like to delve further into the equations of the algorithms, a Notebooks folder has been created that repeats the same functionality of the proposed algorithm

 ## Further Questions
 For any other questions on how to run the repo or the paper itself, please reach out at kin.chan@eng.ox.ac.uk